 - EKG or chest x-ray may be also required

 - Arrange for a ride to and from the procedure.

 - If you are having general anesthesia, do not eat or drink anything for at least 8 hours before the procedure.

 You may have general or local anesthesia.
 You will be asleep with general anesthesia.
-Local will numb the area.
+Local anesthesia will numb the area.
 In this case, you may also be given a sedative.
 It will help you relax.
-The type of anesthesia used will depend on your procedure.
+The type of anesthesia used will depend on your procedure and general health.

 Description of the Procedure